mhf-air/u/README.md

 	because it's easier to type(at least in my keyboard layout, where ! is located in "-" in QUERTY keyboard)

+	possible future conflict: when ,, is used in Rust

 ```
 example